abhishektangudu/care-benefit-verification/README.md

 ## Overview

-This Salesforce Health Cloud project implements a care benefit verification system that handles the care benefit verification request initiation to care benefit verification result processing.
+A care benefit verification system that handles the care benefit verification request initiation to care benefit verification result processing.
 The solution is implemented using health cloud objects that are part of the core salesforce platform.

 ## Architecture Overview